 Colour vision problems are X-linked.
-The 23rd chromosome is XY if you are male and XX if you are female.
+The 23rd chromosome is XY if you are biologically male and XX if you are biologically female.
 The colour vision problem is carried on the X chromosome.
-A female must have the colour vision problem gene on both of their X chromosomes to have a colour vision problem.
+A biologically female must have the colour vision problem gene on both of their X chromosomes to have a colour vision problem.
 If the colour vision problem gene on just one of their X chromosomes, they will not have a colour vision problem, but be a carrier.
 In other words, they can pass this onto their children.
-A male cannot inherit a colour vision problem from the XY male the XY male can only pass the colour vision problem gene on his X chromosome onto a female.
+A biological male cannot inherit a colour vision problem from the XY biological male, the XY biologic male can only pass the colour vision problem gene via their X chromosome onto a biological female.

-Assuming the male has full colour vision, if the female has a colour vision problem, all the male children will too, and any females have a 50:50 chance of being a carrier.
-If the female is a carrier, the male children have a 50:50 chance of having a colour vision problem.
+Assuming the biologic male has full colour vision, if the biologic female has a colour vision problem, all the biologic male children will too, and any biologic females have a 50:50 chance of being a carrier.
+If the biologic female is a carrier, the biologic male children have a 50:50 chance of having a colour vision problem.
 If the maternal grandfather has a colour vision problem, the grandson is more likely to have a colour vision problem.

 So if a colour vision problem runs in your family, make sure everyone related has a colour vision test so that they are aware and can adapt.

 Blue/yellow colour vision problems tend to be acquired – eg they can be due to long term diabetes, cataract, multiple sclerosis, macula degeneration, glaucoma, or some medications.

 So, what can you do?

 If you want to increase your colour vision perception, book a colour vision assessment.
 We will assess your colour vision with an Ishihara, City Colour Vision or Farnsworth D15 test.
 We then determine which specific tint will maximise your colour vision perception and make up some tinted glasses and / or tinted contact lenses to your specific requirements.